colaola20/Trivia/README.md

 - [x] Users can see score after submitting all questions.
 - [x] True or False questions only have two options.

+Since I have been moved to an Observer Role, (I'm not sure why because my extension for module 5 hasn't passed by that time) I'm leaving the link for my project for week 6 here: https://github.com/colaola20/Tumblr-Feed.git.
+Anyways if it's a miscommunication, I apologize.

 The following **optional** features are implemented: